 The project produces development tools such as computer programming language tools (compilers, editors, debuggers), performance tools, and test tools.

-The project includes the necessary code to integrate any language server (conforming to the Language Server Protocol spectification) in the Eclipse IDE, interacting with the language server: it orchestrates the request to the language servers and presents the response in the usual IDE metaphors so users can manipulate them.
+The project includes the necessary code to integrate any language server (conforming to the Language Server Protocol specification) in the Eclipse IDE, interacting with the language server: it orchestrates the request to the language servers and presents the response in the usual IDE metaphors so users can manipulate them.
 The default integration is to provide features into the Platform's Generic and Extensible editor, but some code may be used as API to let integration be done with other Eclipse-based editors.
 It's build on top of Eclipse LSP4J.

 Eclipse LSP4J is a Java implementation of VSCode's language server protocol intended to be consumed by tools and language servers implemented in Java.

 Eclipse EclEmma is a Java code coverage tool for the Eclipse IDE.

 It brings code coverage analysis directly into the Eclipse IDE workbench:

 - Fast develop/test cycle: Launches from within the workbench like JUnit test runs can directly be analyzed for code coverage.

 - Rich coverage analysis: Coverage results are immediately summarized and highlighted in the Java source code editors.

 - Non-invasive: EclEmma does not require modifying your projects or performing any other setup.